alexantao/aquaeye/README.md

 # Description

-It consists on two parts: hardware and software:
+It consists of two parts: hardware and software:

 ## **Hardware**